outdreamer/build-a-cure-1/docs/specific/quantum_physics.md

 # Quantum physics

   - finding how to reverse historical filters (great filter) could reverse the initial filter, or create same starting conditions to go in a different direction, looping around to initial filter
-  - filter vs. rule as a structural conflict

   - examine a universe without differentiation (every particle containing universe has the same starting resource point & limits)

   - examine when randomness can masquerade as entanglement due to limited options of core function interactions due to the system development being in an initial phase